archlinux/pyalpm/doc/pyalpm/pyalpm.rst

 Pyalpm
 =======

-Pyalpm is a python module that provides native bindings libalpm to interact with Arch Linux package databases.
+Pyalpm is a Python module that provides native bindings libalpm to interact with Arch Linux package databases.

 .. toctree::